lewis-worsley/hangman/README.md

 <hr>

 - Richard Wells (Code Institute mentor)
-    - His feedback and guidance throughout helped me developed the game but also improve my understand of Python.
+    - His feedback and guidance throughout helped me develop the game but also improve my understanding of Python.